nivsmall/CarInFront_CNN_Classifer/README.md

+# Own It!

+Use your own data, self label it as you wish.

-This Repository can be used for any image classification task, including self labeling stage
+The repository can be used for any Image Classification task

+TODO: for non binary classification: change last layer's activation from sigmoid to softmax, change labeling format to one-hot encoding